nvllsvm/shtty/README.md

 # shtty

 Spawn a Dockerized Alpine Linux shell with:
-* Your user
+* A user configured with the same name, UID, primary GID
-* Your home directory
+* Your home directory as a volume
-* Your current work directory
+* In your current working directory

 ## Usage